 By Jess Bolton

-I recently read that by the age of 10, around a third of all girls, and 22% of boys, say how their bodies look is their number one worry, and although I was shocked I can't say I was surprised.
+I recently read that by the age of 10, a third of all girls and 22% of boys, say how their bodies look is their number one worry.
+Although I was shocked, I can't say I was surprised.
 I’ve always known that my relationship with my body was causing me problems, but I’ve only recently begun to understand how much negative body image impacts on our lives.

 Lack of body confidence disproportionately affects women.
 The 2015 government Body Confidence Campaign progress report found that “poor body image is associated with lower confidence, lower aspirations and lower social participation.”
 It is a significant contributor to the massive gender divide that is holding women back.
 This year my body shame stopped me from standing up in front of other people and sharing my ideas.
 I decided enough was enough, and this is how I found the bopo movement.
 Since then I’ve tried to surround myself with body positive messages, and this is what I’ve learnt:

 1. We don’t have to feel like our bodies aren’t good enough.

 They are!
 We receive so many images every day of idealised bodies that are wildly unrepresentative of what human beings actually look like.
 Start taking steps to surround yourself with some people who are more representative of the diverse range of bodies out there.
 This means a massive Instagram re-shuffle for starters.
 Delete the people on your feed who make you feel less than and follow some new ones.
 Here are some accounts you might want to take a look at:

 Megan Jayne Crabbe describes herself as a body positive babe, anorexia conqueror, feminist and bestselling author.

 Michelle Elman, a body positive activist who has 15 surgeries says “My scars are not here to be hidden, apologised for or to be diminished.
 They are here to be accepted, embraced and f*ck it, praised.
 They deserve to be praised for what they do to keep me alive.”